dujiepeng/flutter_chat_callkit/README.md

 ### Listen for callback events

-Add a `ChatCallKitCallKitEventHandler` listener by using the `ChatCallKitCallManager.addEventListener` method.
-Call `ChatCallKitCallManager.removeEventListener` to remove the listener when not in use.
+Add a `ChatCallKitEventHandler` listener by using the `ChatCallKitManager.addEventListener` method.
+Call `ChatCallKitManager.removeEventListener` to remove the listener when not in use.

 ```
-ChatCallKitCallManager.addEventListener(
+ChatCallKitManager.addEventListener(
   // Handler key.
 This key is used to ensure that the handler is unique.
   // This key is required when deleting the handler.
   UNIQUE_HANDLER_ID,
   // CallKit EventHandler.
-  ChatCallKitCallKitEventHandler(),
+  ChatCallKitEventHandler(),
 );
 ```

-`ChatCallKitCallKitEventHandler` is described as follows:
+`ChatCallKitEventHandler` is described as follows:

 ```
   /// ChatCallKitCallKit event handler.